 How We Can Help

-Methodist Hospitals Behavioral Health offers individualized care in a warm, supportive atmosphere.
+Methodist Hospitals Behavioral Health, which is a 12-bed unit located at the Northlake campus, offers individualized care in a warm, supportive atmosphere.
 The first thing our professional team will do is a very thorough evaluation to help determine what’s causing the behavioral and mental changes.
 We also check for any underlying medical issues that may contribute to behavioral changes.
 We will then work with the patient, family and other health professionals to develop a course of treatment that best meet the individual’s needs.
 Treatment includes individual meetings with psychiatrists and/or group therapy to assist with emotional, mental, physical, and medication needs.
-Our nurses, psychiatrists, trained counselors and social workers can help with all aspects of a person’s life.
+Our nurses, psychiatrists, therapists and social workers can help with all aspects of a person’s life.

 Our Special Services